 See Related: African Elephant

-The range of the Indian rhino is a mere remnant of its former extent.
+The range of the greater one-horned rhino is a mere remnant of its former extent.

-Previously common through the northern part of the Indian subcontinent, from Pakistan to China, the Indian rhino is now found only in small areas of India and Nepal.
-Although an attempt was made to reintroduce the Indian rhino to Pakistan, the effort failed and has not been repeated.
+Previously common through the northern part of the Indian subcontinent, from Pakistan to China, the greater one-horned rhino is now found only in small areas of India and Nepal.
+Although an attempt was made to reintroduce the rhino to Pakistan, the effort failed and has not been repeated.

 See Related: World’s Largest National Parks